NotYuSheng/Multimodal-Large-Language-Model/README.md

 ## Usage
 > [!NOTE]
-Project will run on GPU by default, to run on CPU, remove the following lines from the [docker-compose.yml](docker-compose.yml).
+Project will run on GPU by default.
+To run on CPU, remove the following lines from the [docker-compose.yml](docker-compose.yml).

 >     deploy:
 >       resources: